-It is recommended that the person preparing the documents obtain a copy of the following document from the Pacific Operations Department in the ADB.
+27 It is recommended that the person preparing the documents obtain a copy of the following document from the Pacific Operations Department in the ADB.
 ADB TA RSC-C00919 (SOL) Review of Environmental Safeguards Policy Implementation in ADB-Funded Projects in the Solomon Islands.
 October 2010.
-This document evaluates the application of EMP safeguards to various construction activities undertaken in the Solomon Islands and sets out a practical system for incorporating the EMP into the B&C documents.
+This document evaluates the application of EMP safeguards to various construction activities undertaken in the Solomon Islands and sets out a useable system to incorporate the EMP into the B&C documents.

+140. The PM will be responsible for ensuring that these conditions are included as conditions in the B&C document.
 Both the PM and Environment Safeguards Specialist (ESP) are to be members of the bid evaluation panel.
 The ESP together with the EO will evaluate the contractor's environmental capability and present this to the evaluation panel.